University of Tehran: Notable people

-Asghar Farhadi:is an Iranian film director and screenwriter.
+Asghar Farhadi:is a film director and screenwriter.
 For his work as director, he has received one Golden Globe Award and one Academy Award for Best Foreign Language Film.
 He was named one of the 100 Most Influential People in the world by Time magazine in 2012.
 He is a graduate of theatre, with a BA in dramatic arts and MA in stage direction from University of Tehran and Tarbiat Modarres University, respectively.

 Siavash Teimouri: is a high ranked Iranian architect and artist.
 He was born in Tehran, Iran.
 After getting his master from University of Tehran, faculty of fine arts in 1962, he then moved to Paris and received his PhD in architecture from École nationale supérieure des Beaux-Arts in 1969.
 While working with top class architects he received the French Association of Architects's prize in 1967.
 He achieved the first place in design competition for University of Isfahan's faculty of science in 1973.
 He is a member of the French Society of Architects and also member of the board of trustees of the Iran Architectural Pride Worthies Foundation.

 Mohammad Mosaddegh:was the Prime Minister of Iran from 1951 until being overthrown in a coup d'état in 1953.
 His administration introduced a wide range of social and political reforms but is most notable for its nationalization of the Iranian oil industry, which had been under British control since 1913 through the Anglo-Persian Oil Company (APOC/AIOC) (later British Petroleum or BP).
 Mosaddegh received his Licence en Droit as well as his Doctor of law from the University of Neuchâtel in Switzerland.
 Mosaddegh also taught at the University of Tehran at the start of World War I before beginning his long political career.

 Ali Javan:is an Iranian American physicist and inventor at MIT.
 His main contributions to science have been in the fields of quantum physics and spectroscopy.
-He co-invented the gas laser in 1960, with William R. Bennett.
-Ali Javan has been ranked Number 12 on the list of the Top 100 living geniuses.
-He graduated from Alborz High School, started his university studies at University of Tehran and came to the United States in 1948 right after the war.
+He co-invented the gas laser in 1960, with William R. Bennett.He graduated from Alborz High School, started his university studies at University of Tehran and came to the United States in 1948 right after the war.